dbt-labs/dbt-pov-model-cost-calculator/README.md

 This package enables analysis of:
 - **Model execution patterns** and their associated costs
 - **Resource utilization** across different scheduling approaches
-- **Potential savings** from fusion's state-aware orchestration
+- **Potential savings** from Fusion's state-aware orchestration
-- **Historical cost trends** to project fusion benefits
+- **Historical cost trends** to project Fusion benefits

 ## Alternative Solutions

-For general model cost tracking and data observability beyond fusion cost analysis, we recommend these community and vendor-supported packages:
+For general model cost tracking and data observability beyond Fusion cost analysis, we recommend these community and vendor-supported packages:

 ### Community Packages